Published July 25, 2021. Open access. | Gallery ❯ |

 Spanish common names: Tierrera de Orcés, serpiente terrestre de Orcés.

-Etymology: The name Atractus, which is a latinization of the Greek word άτρακτος (meaning “spindle”),14–16 probably refers to the fact that snakes of this genus have a uniform width throughout the body and a narrow tail, resembling an antique spindle used to spin fibers.
-The specific epithet orcesi honors Dr. Gustavo Orcés (1903–1999), a Ecuadorian zoologist of the Escuela Politécnica Nacional, who collected the holotype of the species.2 Gustavo Orcés made many contributions to the herpetology of Ecuador, and is considered to be the father of zoology in this country.
+Etymology: The name Atractus, which is a latinization of the Greek word άτρακτος (=spindle),14–16 probably refers to the fact that snakes of this genus have a uniform width throughout the body and a narrow tail, resembling an antique spindle used to spin fibers.
+The specific epithet orcesi honors Dr. Gustavo Orcés (1903–1999), an Ecuadorian zoologist of the Escuela Politécnica Nacional, who collected the holotype of the species.2 Gustavo Orcés made many contributions to the herpetology of Ecuador, and is considered to be the father of zoology in this country.

 Acknowledgments: Special thanks to Jonh Jairo Mueses-Cisneros for providing natural history data on Atractus orcesi.